manigggg18/manimani/_posts/2023-04-05-AP_computers_networks.md

 - Complete the network activity, summarize your understanding of fault tolerance.

+**Fault tolerance is the internet's ability to function properly even when there is failure in hardware or software.
+This is achieved through redundancy and other error-solving methods that allow the system to identify and correct errors, ensuring that the performance is impacted minimally.**

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?

+**The frontend/backend architecture is a distributed system where the frontend and backend components are naturally separated.
+The frontend handles the user interface and is distributed across multiple clients, while the backend handles business logic and data storage and is deployed on servers or cloud platforms.
+The distributed nature of the architecture provides scalability, fault tolerance, and performance optimization by adding more clients or instances for the frontend, more servers or services for the backend, replicating the backend, or load balancing.
+It is a popular and effective way of building modern web applications capable of handling large volumes of users and data.**

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)

+**The `--workers` option in the `GUNICORN_CMD_ARGS` environment variable specifies the number of worker processes that `Gunicorn` should spawn to handle incoming requests. `Gunicorn` uses a single worker `process`, which can handle only one request at a time.
+By increasing the number of worker processes, `Gunicorn` can handle multiple requests simultaneously, which can improve the overall performance of the server.**

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.
 - Review this [article](https://www.anyscale.com/blog/writing-your-first-distributed-python-application-with-ray)...
 Can you get parallel code on images to work more effectively?
 I have not tried Ray.